Baba Yetu: Notable performances

 "Baba Yetu" is a frequent piece performed during Video Games Live concerts.
 It has been performed at various venues and events around the world, including Carnegie Hall, the Lincoln Center, Disney Concert Hall, The Dubai Fountain, the Kennedy Center, Royal Festival Hall, the Hollywood Bowl, the New Year's Concert of the sixty-seventh session of the United Nations General Assembly, as well as the 2017 Llangollen International Musical Eisteddfod.
 Notable ensembles that have performed the song include the Royal Philharmonic Orchestra, Welsh National Opera, National Symphony Orchestra, US Navy Band, and various YouTube artists, including Peter Hollens, Alex Boye, BYU Men's Choir and Korean Acapella group Maytree which was praised by Tin himself.

 "Baba Yetu" is a popular contemporary choral piece, and has been sung in many competitions.
 Notably, the Angel City Chorale performed it during the 13th season of America's Got Talent, earning guest judge Olivia Munn's golden buzzer, advancing the choir to the live shows.
 On the final night of that same season on the show, the acrobatic dance group Zurcaroh performed a routine to the song.
 In addition, the Stellenbosch University Choir won the Open, Youth, and Mixed choir categories for their performance of it at the 2018 Llangollen International Musical Eisteddfod.

 On the 6th of August 2019, "Baba Yetu" was played at the signing of the Maputo Accord, which brought an end to the RENAMO insurgency in Mozambique.

+In August 2023, "Baba Yetu" was performed as part of a Civ VI concert at the National Theater of Korea by the FLASIC orchestra directed by Sol Chin.